ishikawa16/frcnn-fine-tuning/README.md

 # frcnn-fine-tuning
-This is a repository for fine-tuning object detectors using a Pytorch implementation of Faster R-CNN.
+This is a repository for fine-tuning object detectors using the official PyTorch implementation of Faster R-CNN.

 ## Requirement
 - Python 3.8.10